mdiener/grace-dizmo/README.md

 Dizmo
 -----

 The first module provided is for dizmo development.
-You can use this by creating a new project with the _--type dizmo_ switch.
-Other than that, all the commands stay the same.
+Just specify _dizmo_ when creating a new project as the plugin.

 The dizmo plugin adds additional config options in the project.cfg file.
 The following is a list of adjustable options:
 * development_region: The region you develop your dizmo.